WPBeginner

 However, if you need to troubleshoot further, then see our guide on how to troubleshoot WordPress issues step by step.

-We hope this article helped you learn how to get a 100% score in WordPress site health check.
+We hope this article helped you learn how to get a good score in WordPress site health check.
 You may also want to see our guide on choosing the best WordPress caching plugin and best WordPress page builder plugin for your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-About the Editorial Staff
+Editorial Staff

 The Ultimate WordPress Toolkit